 As a child, I attended many schools because my dad’s job had us on the move every few years.
 As a consequence, the main focus of my young life was to become accepted into new friendship groups, and in this pursuit, I learned behaviours that have taken me many years to shake off.

-As a result of the challenges I faced and my responses to them, I have come to recognise and understand some negative aspects of human nature.
+Because of the challenges I faced and my responses to them, I have come to recognise and understand some negative aspects of human nature.
 Of late, apart from THE VIRUS, I have been preoccupied, as most of us in the UK probably have, by Donald Trump’s inability to let go of his position as President of the United States.

 An incident at my primary school in Sutton, Surrey had me recognising Trump’s behaviour in my nine-year-old self: It was during some contretemps with established groups who did not wish to be associated with the alien, landed from Peterborough, I expect.
 Prior to the altercation I was reduced to playing with my younger brother’s friends, in the lower school playground.
 On the occasion of which I write, when faced with unwanted aggression from my own age group, I yelled to one of the small boys hanging around nearby, ‘Get the gang!’